 Dialpad is designed to enhance productivity within your hotel’s existing workflows.
 The software integrates with Microsoft Office 365 and Google Workspace, as well as with CRM software like Salesforce, Zendesk, Hubspot, and Zoho CRM.

-This provider is also suitable for hotel chains, including those with an international footprint.
-Dialpad supports up to 10 office locations and local numbers in over 70 countries.
+Dialpad is also well-suited for hotel chains, including those with an international presence.
+With its Pro plan, Dialpad supports up to 10 office locations and provides local numbers in over 70 countries.
 This global coverage ensures effective communication across multiple sites and regions.

 Includes unlimited SMS messaging